PerczynskiAdam/Poker-statistics/README.md

 # Poker players classification
-> This is my first python project builded to finish master degree
+> This is my first python project builded to finish master degree.
 > Project starts from gathering poker data as txt files and convert them to dataframe.
 Then calculate statisics of poker players, visualize them and create classification model with logistic regression.